tensorflow/docs/site/en/install/pip.md

     ```

     ### 6. Set environment variables

+    You can skip this section if you only run TensorFlow on the CPU.

     Locate the directory for the conda environment in your terminal window by running in the terminal:
     `echo $CONDA_PREFIX`